Theosophy: Reincarnation and karma

 Throughout her writings, Blavatsky made a variety of statements about rebirth and the afterlife, and there is a discrepancy between her earlier and later teachings on the subject.
 Between the 1870s and c.
 1882, Blavatsky taught a doctrine called "metempsychosis".
 In Isis Unveiled, Blavatsky stated that the human soul progresses through more spiritual planes on bodily death.
 Two years later, she introduced the idea of reincarnation into Theosophical doctrine, using it to replace her metempsychosis doctrine.
 In The Secret Doctrine, she stated that the spirit was immortal and would repeatedly incarnate into a new, mortal soul and body on Earth.
 According to Theosophical teaching, human spirits will always be reborn into human bodies and not into those of any other life forms.
 Blavatsky stated that spirits would not be reborn until some time after bodily death and never during the lifetime of the deceased's relatives.

 Blavatsky taught that on the death of the body, the astral body survives for a time in a state called kama-loka, which she compared to limbo, before also dying.
 According to this belief, the human then moves into its mental body in a realm called devachan, which she compared to Heaven or paradise.
 Blavatsky taught that the soul remained in devachan for 1000 to 1500 years, although the Theosophist Charles Webster Leadbeater said that it was only 200.

 Theosophy espouses the existence of karma as a system that regulates the cycle of reincarnation, ensuring that an individual's actions in one life affect the circumstances of the next one.
 This belief, therefore, seeks to explain why misery and suffering exist in the world, attributing any misfortune that someone suffers as punishment for misdeeds that they perpetrated in a prior life.
 In Blavatsky's words, karma and reincarnation were "inextricably interwoven".
-However, she did not believe that karma had always been the system that governed reincarnation; she believed that it came into being when humans developed egos and that one day will also no longer be required.
+However, she did not believe that karma had always been the system that governed reincarnation; she believed that it came into being when humans developed egos and that one day it would also no longer be required.

 Besant and Leadbeater said they were able to investigate people's past lives through reading the akashic record, an etheric store of all the knowledge of the universe.
 They, for instance, stated to have attained knowledge of their own past lives as monkey-like creatures residing on the moon, where they served as pets to the "Moon-man" (a prior incarnation of the Master Morya), his wife (Koot Humi), and their child (the Lord Maitreya).
 When they were attacked by "savages" and animals "resembling furry lizards and crocodiles", Besant sacrificed herself to save Morya, and for that act made the karmic evolutionary leap to becoming a human in her next incarnation.